gocanto/google-autocomplete/README.md

         }

         /**
-         * The callback fired when the autocomplete clear event was fired.
+         * The callback fired when the autocomplete clear event is fired.
          *
          * @param {Object}
          * @return {Void}